microsoft/Azure-Synapse-Customer-Insights-Customer360-Solution-Accelerator/Deployment/AzureSetup.md

 	* In the designer, click "Add Trigger" > "Trigger Now".
 The final pipeline should look like:
 	![InferencingPipeline](./img/InferencingPipeline.png)

-# Step 7: Run Notebook
+## Step 7.3: Run Notebook
 1. Launch the Synapse workspace [Synapse Workspace](https://ms.web.azuresynapse.net/)
 4. Configure the parameters and Run the notebooks in the following order
 	* `5_prepare_predictionsdata_for_ci.ipynb`

-# Step 8: CI Lease Renewal Predictions
+# Step 8: Continue with CI Set Up
-1. Navigate to step 10.1 in the [CI Set Up Documentaion](https://github.com/microsoft/Azure-Synapse-Customer-Insights-Customer360-Solution-Accelerator/blob/main/Deployment/CustomerInsightsSetup.md#step-101-load-data)
+1. Navigate to Step 4 in the [CI Set Up Documentaion](https://github.com/microsoft/Azure-Synapse-Customer-Insights-Customer360-Solution-Accelerator/blob/main/Deployment/CustomerInsightsSetup.md#step-4-relationship)